Tanaka throws BP, on track for July 31 season debut

 Tanaka walked two in his one inning, his first time facing batters since he was hit in the head by Giancarlo Stanton’s line drive on July 4.

+“I thought he was strong.
+Fastball had life to it,” Yankees manager Aaron Boone said.

-He is to throw batting practice again on Sunday, likely 35-40 pitches.
+New York placed Tanaka on the 7-day concussion injured list.
+He is to throw batting practice again on Sunday at the Yankees’ alternate training camp at Scranton, Pennsylvania, likely 35-40 pitches.

 “If everything comes out OK, I should be ready to go,” he said through a translator.